-Search and Rescue Awards
+Shipping presents Essar Search and Rescue Award 2013

-Acts of bravery often go unnoticed and most often these are at extreme risk to the heroes performing them.
+Accidents at high sea have a huge risk of life, as assistance is not easily available and communication can be difficult, or in many cases, practically impossible.
 Saving lives at sea is in line with the highest traditions of seafaring and with limited resources it takes courage, determination and selflessness.

-Every year Essar Shipping recognizes acts of bravery both in the Indian Coast Guard (ICG), who are the primary Search and Rescue (SAR) organization, and also those from the fishing community who have assisted another in distress.
-The Essar SAR Award is given in honour of young men and women in uniform who to help rescue people in danger at sea.
+Every year Essar Shipping recognizes acts of bravery both in the Indian Coast Guard (ICG), which is the primary Search and Rescue (SAR) organization covering the Indian coastline, and also those from the fishing community who have assisted another in distress.
+The annual Essar SAR Award is given to honour young men and women in uniform who help rescue people in danger at sea.
+This year, the award was presented by Capt.
+Anoop Sharma, CEO-Sea Transportation, Essar Shipping, at Mumbai on August 8, 2013, to Coast Guard vessel ICGS C-150 for saving 14 precious lives, in 3 separate independent search and rescue incidents.